Travel makes one modest, you see what a tiny place you occupy in the world.

 The Tatra Mountains form a natural border between Poland and Slovakia – the National Park of High Tatras is home to more than 100 lakes and many spellbinding waterfalls.
 In 1993 the park was recognised as a UNESCO World Network of Biosphere Reserves, which protects areas that exhibit a balanced relationship between people and nature

 The Namaqualand Flower Route runs between the Northern and Western Cape provinces of South Africa.
-Namaqualand is considered to be South Africa’s ‘outback’ but once a year the usually desolate area buzzes with visitors – all keen to see the rainbow of flowers!
+Namaqualand is considered to be South Africa’s ‘outback’ but once a year the usually desolate area buzzes with visitors – all keen to see the rainbow of flowers in bloom!
 There are over 4, 000 different plant species and dependent on the weather, the flowers can make their colourful appearance anytime between July and October.

 Pamukkale, meaning “Cotton Castle” in Turkish, is famous for the healing waters that the Romans once bathed in.
-The springs reach an average temperature of about 35 °C all-year round.
+The springs reach an average temperature of about 35 °C all-year-round.
 Found in the Denizli Province of Turkey, these springs are the most visited site in Turkey.

-Whenever you’re ready to leave the hustle and bustle of the concrete jungle behind, you now have a list of mother nature’s beauties to choose from.
+Whenever you’re ready to leave the hustle and bustle of the concrete jungle behind, you now have a list of mother nature’s beauties to choose from!